Cozy Peach Kitchen

 Overhead view of enchiladas topped with sliced avocado and cilantro.

-• Baking dish: I use a 9x13 casserole dish to make vegetarian enchiladas.
+• Baking dish: I use a 9x13-inch casserole dish for this recipe.
 You need to use a dish that is at least 9 inches wide, but you can always rotate the enchiladas if you need more space.

 • Warming up flour tortillas in the microwave makes them easier to roll.